 Bahai Gardens are located in the Northern part of Acre.
 Near the northern entrance to the city from road #4.

 Map of the area:

-If you are driving, then just enter “Bahai Gardens Acre” into Waze, and it will take you there.
+If you are driving, enter “Bahai Gardens Acre” into Waze, and it will take you there.
 And there are plenty of free parking spaces near the entrance.

-And if you are using public transport then here is the link to Moovit.
-I already preset it to take give directions from Hospitaller Fortress to Bahai Gardens in Acre.
-And if you are starting from another point, then set it and you will get the updated directions.
+And if you are using public transport, here is the link to Moovit.
+I already preset it to give directions from Hospitaller Fortress to Bahai Gardens in Acre.
+And if you are starting from another point, set it, and you will get the updated directions.

-Here is the site plan with the opening hours:
+Here is the map with the opening hours:

 There are free walking tours in Hebrew.
 These tours take place on Saturdays at 10:30 and 12:00.
 Here is a photo of the relevant sign.

-Since this is a religious site, you are requested to come in clothes that cover your shoulders and reach your knees.
+Since this is a religious site, you are requested to wear clothes that cover your shoulders and reach your knees.